manogyasingh/foobar/README.md

 # Solutions from Google's Foobar challenge

+>Google Foobar is a ~well known~ secret invitation-only coding challenge created by Google.
+It consists of 9 progressively more difficult problems across 5 levels.

-foobar is a (well known) secret hiring challenge by Google. this repo contains my solutions to the questions I was asked in it
+This repo contains my solutions to the questions I was asked in it.